Categories

 Min. commitment: 15 min

-Lombard Street is actually a very long strip that connects with US 101 highway that is reaching Golden Gate Bridge; it’s famously known for the short crooked portion of it where you get a beautiful view of the bay and the Colt Tower.
-It’s known to be the most crooked street in the world with 8 sharp turns, so definitely worth a visit.
+Lombard Street is actually a long stretch that connects with the US 101 highway leading to the Golden Gate Bridge.
+However, it’s most famous for its short, crooked section, where you’ll find stunning views of the bay and Coit Tower.
+Known as the most crooked street in the world with its eight sharp turns, it’s definitely worth a visit.

 Lombard Street